-The widespread use of cloud services means Australian businesses will need to examine their exposure to these data sovereignty rules and take into account the implications of the Australian Privacy Act.
+The widespread use of cloud services means Australian businesses will need to examine their exposure to data sovereignty rules and take into account the implications of the Australian Privacy Act.

-Outside of financial services and healthcare organisations, most Australian businesses haven’t needed to grapple with data sovereignty issues (needing to keep data onshore) as well as having the ‘Right To Audit’ embedded within operating procedures.
-However that is set to change.
+Outside of financial services and healthcare organisations, most Australian businesses haven’t needed to grapple with data sovereignty issues (needing to keep data onshore) as well as having the ‘Right to Audit’ embedded within operating procedures.
+However, that is changing.

-Data sovereignty is now covered in many countries’ legislation.
-It refers to data that is subject to the laws of the country in which the information is located or stored.
+Data sovereignty refers to data that is subject to the laws of the country in which the information is located or stored.
+It is now covered in many countries’ legislation.

 One of the key impacts of data sovereignty is in how companies and governments protect and secure their data.
 It is covered by regulations around data privacy, data storage, data processing, and data transfers across country boundaries.